MadhuraBelsare1/card-developer/docs/writing-standards.md

 <div class="row" style="text-align:left;" markdown=1><img src="./assets/images/checkmark-graphic.png"  width="40"/></div>

 1. When you write from the point of view of the Fiserv brand, use the first person plural (we).
-This helps to use lesser words and avoid passive voice.
+This helps to use lesser words and avoid passive voice.<br>
 Example: We built Fiserv Dining with the input of restaurants like yours.
 That makes our POS custom-built for your restaurant
 2. To communicate with/to our merchants, use the second person (plural or singular).